LexieData/LexieData.GitHub.io/mining_project.md

 ```python
 df.shape
 ```
-Also, the date range was between March 2017 and September 2017 and samples were taken every 20 seconds or every hour (depending on the column).
-The "% Iron Concentrate" column is important for showing how pure the iron is.
+The date range was between March 2017 and September 2017 and samples were taken every 20 seconds or every hour (depending on the column).
+Also, an important column is "% Iron Concentrate" for showing how pure the iron is.

 ## Analysis

-I answered **4** prompts related to professional basketball:
+I answered **4** prompts related to the mining process:
   1. Show the summary statistics for each column.
   2. Show data for only June 1, 2017.
   3. Visualize how all variables relate to one another.
+  4. Visualize how all variables change throughout one day.

 ### 1st Prompt
 The boss wants the summary statistics for each column including the mean, median, min, and max.
 It was quite a simple code to answer this prompt.